calblueprint/immigration-justice-project/docs/admin/retool.md

 To browse listings, admins can scroll through the table on the left, where each row corresponds to a listing.
 The table provides limited information about the listings, helping admins identify which listing to examine further.
 Clicking on a row displays all the available information for that listing in the container to the right of the table.

-For more information on how to update which fields are visible in each of the listing tables, please refer to the developer documentation for the Retool admin dashboard.
+For more information on how to update which fields are visible in each of the listing tables, please refer to the developer documentation for the Retool Admin Dashboard.

 #### Cases Portal

-Since all data for case listings is stored on LegalServer, admins are limited to only browsing case listings on the Retool admin dashboard.
+Since all data for case listings is stored on LegalServer, admins are limited to only browsing case listings on the Retool Admin Dashboard.
 All other actions must be performed on LegalServer, but admins can sync the database with LegalServer using the "Sync" button at the bottom of the table.

 ![sync button for case listings](/assets/image/retool-sync-cases.png)